 Checking your levels is nice and easy, just use your dipstick to check oil levels every couple of weeks, and before any long journey, and top up if needed.

-If you’re noticing that you’re having to top it up more than usual it might be worth popping your car to a garage to get it checked.
+If you’re noticing that you’re having to top it up more than usual, it might be worth popping to a garage to get your car checked.

 Modern cars are mostly fitted with a sealed cooling system so they shouldn’t need their coolant topping up unless they’ve sprung a leak.
 However, some cars will still require coolant adding if it gets low, and it’s important to know how to check and top up.